Anti-windup coordination strategy around a fair equilibrium in resource sharing networks: Introduction

-To solve the problem under consideration we propose a controller where each agent maintains a local PI-controller, and coordination is performed through a global rank-one anti-windup signal.
-Anti-windup technique has a long tradition of use in combination with integral controllers to improve performance\cite{anti-windup-tutorial}.
-However, recent results show a strong connection between anti-windup schemes and optimization \cite{aw_converges_to_projection, aw_implementation_for_optimization}, opening the possibility of considering anti-windup loops for optimal equilibrium coordination.
+To solve the problem under consideration we propose a controller where each agent maintains a local proportional-integral-controller, and coordination is performed through a global rank-one anti-windup correction.
+Anti-windup techniques have a long-standing tradition of effective use in combination with integral controllers to improve performance\cite{anti-windup-tutorial}.
+However, recent results show a strong connection between anti-windup schemes and optimization \cite{aw_converges_to_projection, aw_implementation_for_optimization}, opening the possibility of considering anti-windup loops for optimal equilibrium coordination, in line with what we propose here.

 In this article we provide several contributions: We propose the aforementioned controller for driving the system to an optimal equilibrium.
-We show that under certain conditions on the disturbance $w$, such an equilibrium exists, is unique, and is in fact optimal.
-Analytical proofs of convergence are left outside the scope of this work, but a numerical study shows that the proposed controller seems to drive the system to the optimal equilibrium in practice.
-A district heating-inspired simulation demonstrates the utility of the proposed control scheme.
+We show that under certain conditions on the disturbance $w$, such an equilibrium exists, is unique, and is in fact uniquely optimal.
+Analytical proofs of convergence are left outside the scope of this work as we have not yet been able to demonstrate them.
+However, we provide sufficient conditions for stability in the linear domain $\sat{u}=u$.
+This leads us to formulate a stability conjecture, subject of future work.
+A numerical experiment is included to show the effectiveness of the proposed method.

 The paper is organized as follows.
 The system and problem under consideration are formally introduced in Section II, along with the proposed control scheme.
 The existence of an equilibrium for this system is considered in Section III, and the optimality of the system equilibrium is treated in Section IV.
-Section V introduces a conjecture on convergence properties of the proposed closed loop and provides the two numerical studies.
+Section V introduces a conjecture on the convergence properties of the proposed closed loop, based on a proof of linear-domain stability under suitable conditions on the PI gains.
+A numerical example is shown in Section VI.
 Finally conclusions and future work are covered in Section VII.